AlvaroSM19/fpga-sound-effects/README.md

 	Switch 2 : Lowpass filter.
 	Switch 3 : Echo effect.
 	Switch 4 : UART enable/disable.

-	A filter will only work if only one of the switches (from 1 to 3) is enabled.
+ A filter will only work if only one of the 3 effects switches are on.
-	If more than one is enabled, there will not be a filter applied.